barnese3/Fly-Docs/GettingStarted.md

 ```
 ...are both using the Cache API efficiently.
 We’ll learn more about Fly’s Cache API (add link) in upcoming pages...

-**Below are a couple of basic example functions that use some of Fly’s most popular features/libraries.
+**Below are a couple of example functions that use some of Fly’s most popular features/libraries.
 These should help you get your app off the ground and start exploring!**

 ## Fetch content from anywhere, optimize/customize it and then display it in your app